I remember back when I was looking to buy my first electric guitar.

 Additionally, it’s much easier to produce that smooth, dark, and muddy tone with them.
 One of their most common uses is for heavy riffing, which is where they perform much better than single-coil pickups.

 Another great advantage is that you can always use coil-tap and coil-split features to still get the same crunchy single-coil tones.
 This allows you to get the best of both worlds.
+Our article on coil tapping vs coil splitting has more on the differences between then two.

 Disadvantages of Humbuckers